phuongnam7899/obsidian-vault/2- Source Material/Books/Dive into Design Pattern.md

 - Main purpose is reusability
 #### 4. Polymorphism
 - Animals defined "make_sound" behavious, but "make_sound" of cat is different from "make_sound" of dog
-- Polymorphism: ability to pretend to be another class
+- Polymorphism: give an object the ability to pretend to be another class (its parent or abstract/interface)
 ### Relation between Objects
 #### 1. Dependency
 - Key: <mark style="background: #BBFABBA6;">Changes -> Changes</mark>